StellarSand/privacy-settings/Privacy Settings/Google-Account.md

 NOTE 2: The backup codes downloaded in the first step is required to login, if 2FA method is lost, broken or unavailable.
 Keep these codes somewhere safe, to prevent loss or unauthorised access.
 They can be stored in a password manager, in an encrypted note, or write them down somewhere safe.

 #### Your devices
-- Manage devices > Remove any device you don't use anymore
+- Manage all devices > Remove any device you don't use anymore

+#### Enhanced Safe Browsing for your account
+- Enhanced Safe Browsing: Off